 Admit it: you routinely employ a mobile device to live on a data-by-data basis and feel entangled in the digital grind.
 Subconsciously, you realize the red pill has expired—it’s transhumanism or quietus, now.
-You’re accompanied by billions of dupes who’ve flown into the same reality-bending latticework.
-Granted, this isn’t consoling—your neighbors are neurotically detached and partake solely in self-serving correspondence.
+You’re accompanied by billions of dupes who’ve flown into the same reality-bending latticework, but this isn’t consoling.
+Your neighbors are neurotically detached and partake solely in self-serving correspondence.
 The conundrum leaves you with two choices: indulge your instincts and commence squirming, or play dead and hope for the best.

 For 380 million eSports aficionados, the choice is clear: play dead.
 Competitive gaming embodies the gentrification of human sensibilities; athletes are wholly subdued by fastened sensors that actuate in-game avatars while abandoning bona fide experience.
-Ideate with neurological shocks, maneuver with edgy peripherals, and perceive with palpitating vibrations — by way of pixels and textures, of course — but “be aware that you’re literally connecting yourself physically to your PC,” states @BenKuchera.
+Ideate with neurological shocks, maneuver with edgy peripherals, and perceive with palpitating vibrations—by way of pixels and textures, of course—but “be aware that you’re literally connecting yourself physically to your PC,” states @BenKuchera.
 Though pseudoscientific pundits rave about the cognitive benefits of gaming, nothing exists to invalidate Ben’s warning.
-As bullets, skins, and dance moves titillate gamer senses for hours on end, their states of consciousness remain indeterminate.
+As bullets, skins, and dance moves titillate senses for hours on end, the gaming state of consciousness remains indeterminate.